Timely Contract® - Real Property, Real Solutions® - logo

 To understand what title insurance is, it helps to understand what title is.
 Broadly defined, title includes the right to possess, to build, to exclude others, and the right to sell.

-Exclusions.
-Exclusions include zoning restrictions and municipal regulations, Examples here are building codes, environmental protection laws, wetlands laws, and enactments by governments that restrict the use of how a property can be developed.
-Next, eminent domain issues, condemnation of property, and liens or title defects that have been created by the person who is insured under the policy.
-Also, bankruptcy and property tax issues are exempted, to the extent they affect property title.
+Exclusions include zoning restrictions and municipal regulations, such as building codes, environmental protection laws, wetlands laws, and enactments by governments that restrict the use of how a property can be developed.
+Other exclusions involve eminent domain issues, condemnation of property, liens, or title defects created by the person insured under the policy.
+Bankruptcy and property tax issues are also exempted to the extent they affect property title.

-Standard Exceptions.
 Standard exceptions are regionally based and are the same for most parcels within that region.
-Special exceptions are different depending on where the property is located.
-As an example, in the western states, one item you typically find excepted from title coverage are water rights.
-Water rights and well issues tend to be contested more often in the west than in east, for example.
+An example includes water rights, which tend to be contested more often in the west than in the east.

-Special Exceptions.
 Special exceptions are specific documents listed in Schedule B to the standard ALTA title policy.
-The list is different for each parcel.
-Every parcel has a set of documents filed at the County Recorder’s Office affecting that land.
-Examples of documents located at the County Recorder’s Office are easements, agreements, restrictive covenants, shared well agreements, boundary line adjustments, and records of survey that may show encroachments on the property.
-This is not an exhaustive list.
-The list can go on and on.
+The list is different for each parcel, covering documents recorded at the County Recorder’s Office affecting that land, such as easements, agreements, restrictive covenants, shared well agreements, boundary line adjustments, and records of survey that may show encroachments on the property.

 The bottom line is, if someone buys a property with an excluded or excepted risk, there is no insurance coverage.
 Best to know about these risks before you buy.